 But delta-8 and delta-9 are not the same.
-Although they have a similar chemical structure, they differ in their effects, acceptable uses, and their legal status in the United States.
+Although they have a similar chemical structure, they differ in their effects, acceptable uses, and legal status in the United States.

-Find out more about marijuana abuse.
+Find out more about cannabis use disorder.

 What To Know About Delta-8